vdhamer/Photo-Club-Hub/.github/README.md

 ### Levels

-Tnehe app distinguishes 4 hierarchical layers of information:
+The app distinguishes 4 hierarchical layers of information:

 - `Level 0` consists of reference data (like list of `Languages`).
 Consider this an implementation detail.
 - `Level 1` consists of the club names and geographic locations.